Skip to main content

 Custom Backend

-Colota works with any backend that accepts JSON over HTTP.
+Colota works with any backend that accepts HTTP requests (POST with JSON body or GET with query parameters).

 Minimum Requirements